Skip to content

 Reported Side Effects

-• Long-term safety studies in humans are limited
+• Long-term safety studies in humans are absent

 • Not studied in pregnant or breastfeeding individuals

-• Active cancer or history of cancer (due to angiogenic and cell-migration-promoting effects)
+• Active cancer or cancer history: Angiogenic and cell-migration-promoting effects

 • Known hypersensitivity to thymosin peptides